-Lesson 1: What do you have in here?

-- Understand and use numbers - Use the indefinite article (a/an) and no article with plurals

-- Talk about possessions

-Vocabulary: School supplies and numbers

-Grammar: Articles a and an

-Lesson 2: What do you have outside?
+Lesson 1: V Vhat do you have in here?
+Aims: Understand and use numbers Use the indefinite article (a/an) and no article with plurals Talk about possessions Vocabulary School supplies and numbers - Articles a and an Lesson 2: V Vhat do you have outside?
+Aims: Use simple words to describe everyday objects Ask and answer basic questions about possessions Vocabulary: People, pets, and everyday objects Grammar: Simple present: have Lesson 3: V Vhose is it?
+Aims: Use simple words to describe everyday objects Ask and answer questions about who things belong to Vocabulary: Colours Grammar: Possessives: pronouns and questions Lesson 4: T he Things Around You Lesson 4: T Aims: he Things Around You - Use common classroom language - Ask and answer questions using there is and there are Aims: - Use common classroom language Aims: Use common classroom language Ask and answer questions using there is and there are Aims: Vocabulary: Use common classroom language Ask and answer questions using there is and there are Classroom objects Questions and statements with there is and there are Aims: Vocabulary: Grammar: Use common classroom language Ask and answer questions using there is and there are Classroom objects Questions and statements with there is and there are Aims: Vocabulary: Grammar: Lesson 5: V Aims: Use common classroom language Ask and answer questions using there is and there are Classroom objects Questions and statements with there is and there are Vhere is it?
+Understand and use prepositions to describe where things are Aims: Vocabulary: Grammar: Lesson 5: V Aims: Use common classroom language Ask and answer questions using there is and there are Classroom objects Questions and statements with there is and there are Vhere is it?
+Understand and use prepositions to describe where things are Use common classroom language Aims: Vocabulary: Grammar: Lesson 5: V Aims: Vocabulary: Grammar: Use common classroom language Ask and answer questions using there is and there are Classroom objects Questions and statements with there is and there are Vhere is it?
+Understand and use prepositions to describe where things are Use common classroom language Prepositions of location Prepositional phrases of location and prepositional

-- Use simple words to describe everyday objects - Ask and answer basic questions about possessions
+- Understand and use simple words in descriptions of objects

-Vocabulary: People, pets, and everyday objects

-Grammar: Simple present: have

-Lesson 3: Whose is it?

-- Use simple words to describe everyday objects - Ask and answer questions about who things belong to

-Vocabulary: Colours

-Grammar: Possessives: pronouns and questions

-Lesson 4: The Things Around You

-- Use common classroom language - Ask and answer questions using there is and there are

-Vocabulary: Classroom objects

-Grammar: Questions and statements with there is and there are

-Lesson 5: Where is it?

-- Understand and use prepositions to describe where
+Understand and use common classroom language

-- things are

-- Use common classroom language
+- Understand and use common classicom lan

-Vocabulary: Prepositions of location

-Grammar: Prepositional phrases of location and prepositional

-phrases

-- Understand and use simple words in descriptions of objects - Understand and use common classroom language - Understand and use numbers to count - Ask and answer basic questions
+- Ask and answer basic questions